sifat1992/WinPyTher/README.md

 https://www.teledynevisionsolutions.com/products/spinnaker-sdk/?model=Spinnaker%20SDK&vertical=machine%20vision&segment=iis

 During the Installation:
-1. After running the installer, SDK+Drivers are always default.
+- After running the installer, SDK+Drivers are always default.-
-2. Checking the Spinview, PySpin (Python bindings) and GUI is recommended.
+- Checking the Spinview, PySpin (Python bindings) and GUI is recommended.
-3. After finishing the installation, laptop or pc should be booted.
+- After finishing the installation, laptop or pc should be booted.
-4. Now, spinView should appear in the Start Menu---> fLIR systems and the camera should appear in Device Manager.
+- Now, spinView should appear in the Start Menu---> fLIR systems and the camera should appear in Device Manager.

 If you have all the cables and componenets of the FLIR camera set up tools or starter kits, then you are golden.
 However, I only got the FLIR a400 itself and M12 to RJ45 Adapter.
 To make it work with my laptop, I had to order some cables.
 >	POE: Gigabit PoE+ Injector 30W IEEE802.3at/af Compliant, Supplies PoE(15.4W) or PoE+(30W) Power Over Ethernet Distances Up to 328ft, PoE Injector Adapter for Camera/Access Point/IP Phones